 A few were manufactured and produced before the 2nd World War but the majority were produced by Wedgwood in the early 1950s.

-A beautiful Eric Ravilious plate from the Travel design range for Wedgwood.
+A beautiful Eric Ravilious bowl from the Travel design range for Wedgwood.

-A lovely plate with one of Ravilious’ finest designs – the steam train.
+A lovely bowl with one of Ravilious’ finest designs – the steam train.